collective/collective.listingviews/src/collective/listingviews/tests/listingviews.rst

 <dd class="listing-field pubdate">.../.../...</dd>
 ...

-Next you will need to use diazo rules like the following to turn the bare lising view into the final result
+Next you will need to use diazo rules like the following to turn the bare listing view into the final result

 ::
     <replace css:content="ul.listing-items-view">